jaiveer26/Plagiarism-Detector/README.md

 ## **TECH STACK**

-1.HTML , CSS , Bootstrap and JS (for frontend)
+1. HTML , CSS , Bootstrap and JS (for frontend)

-2.DJANGO WEB-FRAMEWORK(for backend)
+2. DJANGO WEB-FRAMEWORK(for backend)

 ## **PROPOSED FEATURES(According to given Problem Statement)-**